Gozala/workspace/pages/Better errors with HTTP redirects.md

 - I think [[HTTP redirects]] provide a better error experience.
-If you just tell the user that error has occurred there is no
+If you just tell the user that error has occurred there is not much they can do other than get frustrated with a brittle software.
+On the other hand when you redirect a user